colak/csf-docs/Administrators/WebFaction/wfssl_acme-wf.md

 Repeat for the other “ssl” website name.

+If you go back to the certificates list in the dashboard, you’ll be shown how long the certificates last until they need renewed.

+## H) Switch to real app

+Switch to the websites list in the dashboard and change the assigned application on all four website names from the temporary _le_validation_ app to your actual _domain_ app (or whatever your real application name is for the site).

 You should now have working SSL certificates in your WebFaction website, which should be apparent in the front-end after propagating.

-If you go back to the certificates list in the dashboard, you’ll be shown how long the certificates last until they need renewed.

 Give yourself a backslap.

+***

 Now, you could stop here and renew certs manually every time, which is not a big deal, frankly.
-It only takes the time to drink a cappacino.
+It only takes the time to make and drink an espresso once every 2 months.
+In a nutshell you:

+1. Update the acme.sh shell in case there were updates to it:
+	1. `cd ~/src`
+	2. `acme.sh --upgrade`
+2. Run a new test cert, if nervous (see section E).
+3. Run a real cert (see section F).
+4. Update the ‘domain_cert’ record by copy/pasting new cert hashes into the respective fields.

-Or you can do the final step, create the cron job that renews them automatically.
+Or you can do the final step below, create the cron job that renews them automatically, which is why we installed Greg Brown’s python script, and what distinguishes this method from a regular acme.sh shell method.

 ## Create renewal cron job

 Here you install the certificate so it’s bound to the one created in the dashboard, and set a cron job for it to renew automatically.

-Run the command below, making the these changes:
+Run the command below, making the these changes and correcting your domain names in the command:

 * `WF_SERVER`: Your webfaction server name (e.g. `WebXXX`), replacing “xxx” with your server number.
 The title-case on `Web` is _mandatory_.
 * `WF_USER` and `WF_PASSWORD`: Your WebFaction control panel login credentials.
 * `WF_CERT_NAME`: Name of the certificate you created in dashboard in previous step (i.e. _domain_cert_, correcting for ‘domain`).

 ```
-acme.sh --install-cert -d example.com -d www.example.com \
+acme.sh --install-cert -d domain.tld -d www.domain.tld \
  --reloadcmd "WF_SERVER=WebXX WF_USER=user WF_PASSWORD=pass WF_CERT_NAME=certname acme_webfaction.py
 ```

-Now you have an acme.sh crontab entry that renews the certificate automatically, and, on renewal, will trigger _acme_webfaction.py_ to update the certificate via the WebFaction API.
+Now you have an acme.sh crontab entry that renews the certificate automatically, and, on renewal, will trigger _acme_webfaction.py_ to update the certificate via the WebFaction API every 2 months (I think).

 You can test that it’s working by forcing a renewal.
 (Keep in mind this counts against your weekly duplicate rate limit of 5.)
 Run the following command from the crontab with `--force` appended (change `USER` to your user directory name):